YouTube gaming head who swiped Twitch stars like DrLupo is leaving for a crypto company

 "I think stream grind is a real thing," Wyatt said at the time.
 "I think stream burnout is a real thing.
 I am not trying to bring people over here to stream 150 to 200 hours a month.
 I don't think that's healthy.
 It's not what we're trying to create at YouTube."

 The company Wyatt is joining is called Polygon, but is not related to the gaming website of the same name—a confusing choice, especially since its purple logo is somewhat similar.
-Polygon makes an open source protocol and framework meant to help developers build, secure, and scale Ethereum-compatible blockchain networks.
-The gist, according to Polygon, is that the Ethereum blockchain is a popular but problematic way to transact cryptocurrency and NFTs, and Polygon makes it easier for blockchain developers to interface with it securely.
+Polygon calls itself "Ethereum's Internet of Blockchains," and makes an open source protocol and framework meant to help developers build, secure, and scale Ethereum-compatible blockchain networks.
+The gist for lay observers, according to Polygon, is that the Ethereum blockchain is a popular but problematic way to transact cryptocurrency and NFTs, and Polygon makes it easier for blockchain developers to interface with it securely.

+It is bittersweet news to share that I am leaving @YouTube.
+I have loved every minute of my time here, but it is time for my next endeavor.
+I am elated to announce that I will be joining @0xPolygon ($MATIC) as their CEO of Polygon Studios.
+Thank you for the memories! ❤️ pic.twitter.com/VhQxpqDbFOJanuary 25, 2022

 Wyatt will lead a part of the company called Polygon Studios, which he says involves "gaming, entertainment, fashion, news, sports, and more."
 The Polygon Studios website is a placeholder, but the Studios section of the company's blog reveals what it's focused on: 'play-to-earn' game concepts and NFT projects, mainly.
 Polygon partnered with Atari for an NFT project, for example, and last October, it partnered with fantasy sports contest and betting app DraftKings "to accelerate the adoption of NFTs and Web3."